rohithegde/rohithegde.github.com/_posts/2021-05-09-5-career-tips-for-software-engineer.md

 This is the golden age of learning.
 With the Internet, you have so many avenues of learning - video, ebooks, blogs, books etc. No excuses for getting outdated.

 A handy trick to ensure this - update your resume every 6 months.
-If there are 2 or more times when you haven't been able to add much to your resume then you know its time to switch organizations.
+If there are 2 or more times when you haven't been able to add much to your resume then you know its time to switch to something else.

 ### Every job has pros and cons.
 Choose wisely